New York City, June 25 – 27, 2015

 The workshop is for all levels of singers from advanced high school upwards, for choir directors, and for those who simply wish to listen and learn more about this glorious music.
 Chorworks’ week-long workshop is spent singing and learning glorious music, listening to performances and talks, and participating in seminars with leading performers and scholars.
-In this our 10th anniversary year, our special faculty consists of members of the UK early music ensemble MAGNIFICAT:
+Our international faculty are:

-All of the faculty are distinguished performers as soloists and in ensembles such as The Sixteen, The Tallis Scholars, and Stile Antico.
+All of the faculty are distinguished performers as soloists and have been members of ensembles such as The Sixteen, The Tallis Scholars, Anonymous 4 and The King’s Singers.
 They will lead daily rehearsals, explore and discuss repertoire and performance issues in depth, coach ensembles, and offer voice lessons to work on individual vocal technique.

 Each day offers a full program of singing and listening from 9:00am to 9:00pm.
 The mornings begin with a vocal warm-up, focusing on aspects of vocal technique relevant to the week’s singing, followed by a mixture of full and sectional rehearsals.
 After lunch, a seminar or discussion takes place before further rehearsal activity.
 The evenings feature a reflection on the day’s music, when participants will sing alongside the faculty.

-On Friday evening, Magnificat will give an evening concert, and on Saturday evening, it is the participants’ turn to present an informal performance of music we have studied during the week.
+On Friday evening, faculty will give an evening concert for you, and on Saturday afternoon, it is the participants’ turn to present an informal performance of music we have studied during the week.

 Set in the nation’s Capital, minutes away from the cultural and political center of the country, the workshop is located at George Washington University.
 Since 1912, GW’s Foggy Bottom Campus has been a part of the historic Foggy Bottom neighborhood, only blocks from the White House, State Department, World Bank and world-class museums.
 More than 100 campus buildings house classrooms, libraries, residence halls, fitness centers and the medical center, with close proximity to shops, restaurants, clubs and galleries.

 Affordable lodging is available on campus in the dorm in shared rooms.
 Each room has a private bath, refrigerator and microwave.
 Room space is limited and will be allocated on a first come first served basis.
 Please reserve early!
-Dorm rooms will be available from June 23rd – June 28th, for a package totaling 6 nights.
+Dorm rooms will be available from June 29th (check in afternoon of June 29) – July 4th (check out morning of July 5), for a package totaling 6 nights.

-Refreshments (coffee, tea, assorted nibbles) will be provided, and meals are on your own.
-There are many restaurants on and around the campus as well as a Whole Foods grocery store, a Starbucks, assorted food in the GW dining hall next door, and a few cafes directly across the street from the music building.
+Refreshments (coffee, tea, light nibbles) will be provided, and meals are on your own.
+There are many restaurants on and around the campus as well as a Whole Foods grocery store, a Starbucks, assorted food in the GW dining hall, and a few cafes directly across the street from, or next door to, the music building.

 Registration & Fees:

-- Main workshop: $575 includes tuition, music (provided via e-mail), daily refreshments, admission to Magnificat’s Friday evening concert and a signed copy of their recent CD “Where late the sweet birds sang”.
+- Main workshop: $595 includes tuition, music (provided via e-mail), daily refreshments, and admission to Magnificat’s Friday evening concert.*

 - Discounts are also available for full-time music students, group applications, and EMA members.
 Please enquire for details.